Node.js SDK

 Control Zero integrates naturally with the Model Context Protocol.
 Here is an example of wrapping MCP tool calls with policy enforcement:

-import { ControlZero } from '@controlzero/sdk';
+import { Client, PolicyDeniedError } from '@controlzero/sdk';

-const cz = new ControlZero();
+const cz = new Client({ policyFile: './controlzero.yaml' });

-// Policy check passed -- call the tool
+// Policy check passed.
+Call the tool

 return mcpClient.callTool(server, tool, args);